-Despite rounding up options for the best color printer for teachers, we know that finding the best printer isn’t always as simple as reading a review.
-We’ve rounded up a few tips and tricks for finding the best color printer and getting it right the first time.
+Despite rounding up options for teachers’ best color printer, we know that finding the best printer isn’t always as simple as reading a review.
+We’ve rounded up a few tips for buying a color printer and getting it right the first time.

 Another thing to consider when searching for the best color printer for teachers is what type of printer you’d like to have on hand.
 Typically, you will come across two key types of printers: inkjet and laser.
-There is also the option for a digital printer, but those are not quite as common or affordable.
+There is also a digital printer option, but those are not quite as common or affordable.

 What’s the difference between an inkjet and a laser printer?

 As a teacher, you probably need to print a combination of text, graphics, and photos for worksheets or handouts.
 If this is true for you, an inkjet may be the way to go.
-An inkjet printer can tackle just about any printing project and can excel at photos when compared to similar laser printers.
-However, reliability and owner satisfaction ratings can be lower for inkjet printers, often because they are not made with the same quality of parts as a laser printer.
+An inkjet printer can tackle just about any printing project and excel at photos compared to similar laser printers.
+However, reliability and owner satisfaction ratings can be lower for inkjet printers because they are not made with the same quality of parts as a laser printer.

 Another thing to consider is the speed of output.
-Many inkjet printers are capable of sewing about 18 black-and-white pages a minute, but can be much slower for color photos.
+Many inkjet printers can sewing about 18 black-and-white pages a minute but can be much slower for color photos.
 The exception being the Brother models listed in our reviews.
 Cost is another thing to keep in mind.
-The cost of printing a single 8×10 photo on a standard inkjet printer can range from 50 cents to $2, where a black-text page can fall between 2 and 10 cents.
-However, models such as the Canon EcoTank are quickly solving this problem with efficient ink usage even for colorful photos.
+If you have not signed up to the HP instant ink teacher program, the cost of printing a single 8×10 photo on a standard inkjet printer can range from 50 cents to $2, where a black-text page can fall between 2 and 10 cents.
+However, models such as the Canon EcoTank are quickly solving this problem with efficient ink usage, even for colorful photos.

 If you’re the type of teacher who only prints text documents, a laser printer probably makes more sense for you.
-Inkjets are better at handling photos and graphics, but laser printers are more capable of producing sharp text.
+Inkjets are better at handling photos and graphics, but laser printers can produce sharp text.
 A few models can do well with color type and graphics.
 Still, a majority of laser printers are not ideal for printing photos.
-Even models that are designed to print in color may struggle to use glossy photo stock or specialty papers such as cardstock.
+Even models designed to print in color may struggle to use glossy photo stock or specialty papers such as cardstock.

-Another thing to keep in mind is that laser printers cannot typically accommodate different sized papers such as 4×6 or smaller cards.
-Where a laser printer may be ideal is that they can outperform most inkjet models in terms of speed.
+Another thing to keep in mind is that laser printers cannot typically accommodate different-sized papers such as 4×6 or smaller cards.
+A laser printer may be ideal because it can outperform most inkjet models in terms of speed.
 They can easily crank out text pages at a rate of 25 pages per minute.
-Additionally, data shows that laser printers do tend to be a bit more reliable than their inkjet counterparts.
+Additionally, data shows that laser printers tend to be a bit more reliable than their inkjet counterparts.

-3. Do You Want to Scan and Make Copies?
+2. Do You Want to Scan and Make Copies with Your Color Printer?

 If you do find yourself dreading long lines at the copier or scanner, you may want to pick up an all-in-one for your classroom.
 An all-in-one printer provides scanning, copying, and faxing functionality.
 Many all-in-ones cost a bit more than standard printers, but not so much that you’d notice a big jump.
 Additionally, they are still quite compact and can easily fit on a desk or filing cabinet system.
 It is important to keep in mind that many all-in-one printers do boast fewer features than standalone machines.
 If you need to do sophisticated scanning or copying, you may want to invest in a standalone machine instead.

-Given the out-of-pocket costs many teachers endure, it can be tempting to go with the cheapest possible printer for the classroom.
-However, with printers, you do often get what you pay for, especially in terms of ink.
+Given the out-of-pocket costs many teachers endure, it can be tempting to go with the classroom’s cheapest possible printer.
+However, with printers, you often get what you pay for, especially in terms of ink.
 Believe it or not, many of the cheapest printers have the most expensive ink.
-This is how these manufacturers make a bulk of their money.
-Before you buy any printer for the classroom, make sure that the price of the replacement ink cartridges is affordable and in line with other models at that price.
+This is how these manufacturers make the bulk of their money.
+Before you buy any printer for the classroom, make sure that the replacement ink cartridges’ price is affordable and in line with other models at that price.

 It is also worth investigating whether or not you can pick up off-brand ink cartridges on Amazon for your printer or whether you can refill your ink cartridges.
 Not every printer model will take off-brand ink, but many will.
 Know that using off-brand inks may void your warranty.